-The unspent balance of \$187,500 from Fiscal Year 2022-23 (current grant cycle) is
+The unspent balance of \$187,500 from Fiscal Year 2022-23 (current grant cycle) is expected to be spent in full.

 OC Housing & Community Development Rehabilitation and Public Facilities & Improvements Applicant Proposal HR AND PF&I - FY 2023-24

 3. Describe the role of key administrators, staff members, contractors, and volunteers within your organization and their role in implementing the proposed project.
 Include experience, education, and licensing qualifications in your description.